FreskyZ/fine/docs/container.md

 - extract executable files from docker-ce, docker-ce-cli and containerd.io,
 - extract service configuration files docker.service, docker.socket and containerd.service,
 - add configuration file /etc/docker/daemon.json
+- TODO no need to create docker group?

 all of these are static file and can be deployed by single extract command